digiltd/oh-rtd-test/Insteon-Hub-Binding.md

 All item configurations require a device property to be defined.
 This device property is 3-bytes and is defined in hex notation (example: 12.AB.34).
 An easy way to find a device's ID is by using the Insteon app.

 In addition to the device, a bindingType property needs to be defined.
-Valid types are "dimmer", "switch", "input_ubyte", and "input_percent".
+Valid types are "dimmer", "switch", and "input_ubyte".
 The following sections define these types in greater detail.

 ## dimmer bindingType